marutpun/nns-school-2024/README.md

 ### Note

 Cannot optimize images.
 After `npm run build`, the images are not optimized and the file size still remains the same.
 Tried to `npm install sharp` manually.
 It also did not work.
+So I decided to deploy via git reposirory instead (via Netlify).